i-sharma/i-sharma.github.io/about.md

 <!--author-->

-This blog explores a variety of topics that I’ve stumbled across in my journey as a software developer.
-Even though mostly written for my own understanding, my hope is that the curious programmer finds my writings entertaining.
+This blog explores a variety of topics I find interesting.
+Mostly written for [clarity of thought](https://essay.app/guide), my hope is that the curious programmer finds value in my writings.

 This is a personal blog and views are my own.